 Facing the ridge you will be looking at a steep climb.
 It’s very manageable.
 This incline will lead you to your first obstruction.
-There will be a few of these large table top masses (that look somewhat climbable) in your way along the ridge.
-With good rout finding you will be able to bypass almost all of these but two.
+There will be a few of these large table top masses (that look somewhat climbable) on your way along the ridge.
+With good route finding you will be able to bypass almost all of these but two.
 The crack and the last table top peak leading to the crux.
-Start working to the right and you after a while you will be forced over to left.
+Start working to the right and after a while you will be forced over to the left.

 Once you make it up the crux it’s only a short rock slope to the peak.
 Quandary is a popular summit so expect there to be a few people on top.
 Also expect them to be asking where you came from!

 I loved this hike/scramble!
 Starting at a separate parking lot means that this is a remote hike compared to the main trail.
 You’ll get to enjoy the glacial lake views while following carnes through boulder fields.
 The ridge offers an intimidating presence overlooking your approach but is really just a hard to track hiking trail with very little climbing.
 That said I get why people don’t recommend this as a first 14er.
 It’s a hard route to follow and takes patience.
 The crux of the ridge is at 14,000+ with cliffs on both sides.
 If you aren’t sure if this is for you then this is a bad place to find out.
 And an expensive life flight home.
 Make sure you are prepared for the conditions, I recommend AllTrails.com which has the West Ridge (listed under a different name).